ericlin1001/GoofspielServer/README.md

 > The game is simple to learn and play, but has some degree of strategic depth.
 It is commonly used as an example of multi-stage simultaneous move game in game theory and artificial intelligence.

 # What's the proejct
-This's a Goofspeil Game Server, enables clients to connect to it and play to each other.
+This's a Goofspiel Game Server, enables clients to connect to it and play to each other.